-Thousands of years ago the ancient Egyptians hunted the ostrich for food.
-These large flightless birds can weigh in at up to 250 pounds and stand 7 feet tall.
-But instead of being similar to poultry, ostrich is much more like beef in taste and texture.
-It has a great versatility and can be bought ground, cut into steaks, as sausage and even hot dogs.
-As for cooking it, Ostrich can be substituted for most any meat and grills very much like lean beef.
+Instead of being similar to poultry, ostrich is red meat much more like beef in taste and texture.
+Ostrich meat has great versatility and can be bought ground, cut into steaks, sausage, and even hot dogs.
+Ostrich can be substituted for most any meat and grills very much like lean beef.

-The availability of ostrich meat is still rather spotty, but with new ostrich ranches popping up all over the world it is getting easier to find.
-Ostrich is also showing up on the menu at many restaurants.
-Because it is leaner and lower in cholesterol than most any other meat Ostrich is frequently found in health food stores.
-There are also several online outlets that now carry ostrich, so you can have it shipped practically anywhere.
-Ostrich industry groups are working to spread the word and the availability of ostrich, so as time goes by you will probably see more and more ostrich products on the market, which means that the price will come down over time.
+The availability of ostrich meat is still rather spotty, but with new ostrich ranches popping up, it is getting easier to find.
+Because it is leaner and lower in cholesterol than most red meat, ostrich is frequently found in health food stores and gourmet grocers.
+Online outlets carry ostrich, so you can have it shipped practically anywhere.